carlynorama/APItizer/README.md

 - server keeps connection open by one of the following
     - server sets [transfer encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding) to chunked (non-browser clients).
     - [Server-Sent-Events](https://en.wikipedia.org/wiki/Server-sent_events) (browser clients)  The mime type for SSE is text/event-stream
-- No other protocols are necesssary, with native browser support.
+- No other protocols are necessary, with native browser support.
 - Bad for bidirectional communication or streams that would benefit from buffering.